MicaelRiboura/knowledge/README.md

 Inicializa a aplicação
 #### `npm run dist`
 Builds the app for production to the `dist` folder.<br>
-COnstrói a versão de produção do app para a pasta `dist`
+Constrói a versão de produção do app para a pasta `dist`

 ## Back-End
-A devoleloped API in Node.js, with 2 different databases, PostgreSQL and MongoDB for Dashboard statistics<br>
+A developed API in Node.js, with 2 different databases, PostgreSQL and MongoDB for Dashboard statistics<br>
-Uma API desenvolvida em Node.js, com 2 bancos de dados diferentes, PostgreSql e MongoDB para as estatísticas do Dashboard
+Uma API desenvolvida em Node.js, com 2 bancos de dados diferentes, PostgreSQL e MongoDB para as estatísticas do Dashboard

 ### Commands
 Comandos